West Nile Virus

-What is DEET and is it safe?
+What is DEET and is it safe for humans?

 DEET is the common name for N,N-diethyl-meta-toluamide.
 DEET-based products are designed to control biting insects and ticks.
 DEET disrupts the ability of biting insects to detect the source of carbon dioxide, which is what attracts mosquitoes and other insects to us.
 Insects aren’t killed by DEET; they just can’t locate their prey for a period of hours.

 Health Canada, the World Health Organization and Centers for Disease Control and Prevention in the U.S. recommend DEET-based repellants as safe for humans.
 But they strongly urge consumers to follow manufacturers’ directions.
 The Environmental Protection Agency (EPA) in the U.S. says DEET products are intended only for "spare and infrequent use."

 Adults should not use products containing more than 30 per cent DEET.
 Children should not be given repellants with over 10 per cent.
 And it should never be used on pregnant women or infants.
 DEET should not be applied directly to hands, face or on broken skin.
 It should not be used under clothing.
 All treated areas of skin should be washed with soap and water after returning indoors.

 In rare cases, use of DEET has been associated with both dermal and neurological reactions in humans, affecting the central nervous system.
 According to 1998 findings by the EPA, exposure to concentrations of as little as 15 per cent or less have resulted in acute health problems, including encephalopathy, with symptoms of weakness, disorientation, seizures and in rare cases death.